 Are REITs a good investment long term?

-Research from investment bank Numis found that UK-listed REITs underperformed the FTSE 100 for the decade ending in January 2020.
+Research from investment bank Numis found that UK-listed REITs underperformed the UK 100 for the decade ending in January 2020.

 But each REIT is different and the assets they invest in vary massively, so their worthiness as investments will depend on those unique factors, as opposed to the characteristics they share with other REITs.